So, I think that’s a great question. You know, there are really two main things you need to consider.

 So, think about that, I think I would like, personally, I would say, for an inspection, other than routine maintenance or move in and move out, I would say maybe twice a year is probably a really good number.

-It’s not going to be enough to…so once every six months, it’s not going to be enough to really disturb the tenant if you’re coming in there once every six months.
+It’s not going to be enough to…so once every six months, it’s not going to be enough to really disturb the resident if you’re coming in there once every six months.

-But then again, some tenants are okay with four times a year.
+But then again, some residents are okay with four times a year.
 Not always, but some of them are.